vynious/optimise-throughput/readme.md

 This document presents a review and modification of the client code to maximize throughput while adhering to server-imposed rate limits.
 It outlines the issues identified in the existing implementation, the design choices made to address them, and the impact of these changes on performance.
 The focus is on refining the **rate limiter** and improving **queue management** to handle both bursty and constant-rate traffic efficiently.

-## Benchmarking the Client

-### Methodology

-Benchmarking is essential to measure the performance improvements accurately.
-The process involves:

-1. **Setup:**
-   - **API Keys:** Use **5 API keys**, each associated with a worker task sending requests concurrently.
-   - **Rate Limiter:** Implement a rate limiter to control request rates per API key.
-   - **Metrics Collection:** Record key performance metrics:
-     - Total successful requests
-     - Total failed requests
-     - Average latency per request
-     - Throughput (requests per second, TPS)

-2. **Execution:**
-   - **Request Generation:** Continuously generate requests and add them to a queue.
-   - **Request Processing:** Worker tasks fetch requests from the queue, pass them through the rate limiter, and send them to the server.
-   - **Metrics Tracking:** Use a benchmarking class to monitor request timings, success rates, and latencies.
-   - **Real-Time Feedback:** Log and print metrics every 5 seconds for monitoring.

 ## Enhancing the Rate Limiter

 ### Original Implementation